AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 ## TL;DR
 Here we'll be guiding you on how to interact with a WASM smart contract using Astar.js.

+## Working Example
+You can find a working example with flipper contract here https://github.com/AstarNetwork/wasm-flipper

 ---

 ## What is Astar.js?